waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - B1F Analysis: The room is divided by a wall of boxes.
 Left side (Elevator) is isolated from Right side (Ladder).
 Must access Right side from 1F.
 - Elevator connects to Left Side of B1F.
 Right Side (Ladder) is blocked by boxes.
 - B1F Item Hypothesis: The unreachable item at (14, 2) and the right side of B1F might be accessed via the Goldenrod Underground, not the Dept Store directly.
-- Plan: Buy Great Balls (Ultra Balls not sold here).
-Fly to Lake of Rage.
+- Plan: Fly to Lake of Rage.
+(Bought 10 Great Balls).
 ## Global Tile Mechanics
 - FLOOR: Traversable.
 Standard movement.
 - WALL: Impassable.